Find Accommodation in South Africa

 From sandboarding to snow boarding, all within one province sounds pretty idyllic, and it's also do-able.
 The snow park at Tiffindell offers snow for about three months of the year.
 Tiffindell lies in the southern Drakensberg on the slopes of Ben Mc Dhui, the highest mountain peak in the Cape.

-Of course the resort does enlist the help of some particularly good snowmaking systems, and you cannot compare this to the peaks of Europe, but for a country known for its sunny skies and hot climate, Tiffendell is a welcome surprise and offers a workout nonetheless with bum boarding, skiing, snow boarding and even mountain boarding, horse riding, fly fishing and 4x4 trails in summer.
+Of course the resort does enlist the help of some particularly good snowmaking systems, and you cannot compare this to the peaks of Europe, but for a country known for its sunny skies and hot climate, Tiffendell is a welcome surprise and offers a workout nonetheless with bum boarding, skiing, snow boarding and even mountain boarding, horse riding, fly fishing and 4×4 trails in summer.

 For more extreme adventure options (and the less extreme) see the following:

-Eastern Cape Hiking Trails
+More Eastern Cape Adventures

-If the above options are too extreme or "not your thing", see Things to Do in the Eastern Cape where you will find many options ranging from water sports (learn to surf, canoeing etc), hiking trails, horse riding, cruises, scenic flights ... and plenty more options to keep you you busy for days on end ...
-Enjoy!
-And don't forget, book your accommodation in the Eastern Cape via SA-Venues.com — No commissions, no service fees, nudda — you Deal Direct and Save!
+If the above options are too extreme or “not your thing”, see Things to Do in the Eastern Cape where you will find many options ranging from water sports (learn to surf, canoeing etc), hiking trails, horse riding, cruises, scenic flights … and plenty more options to keep you you busy for days on end … Enjoy!